-Activity 4: We will now make the light in the hot air balloon act as a 'Night-light'.
-E.g. the balloon will light up automatically only when it is dark.
+Activity 4: We will now make the light in the hot air balloon act as a 'Night-light' (e.g. the balloon will light up automatically only when it is dark).
 For this activity we will assume that Val 1 is the value from a light sensor on the end of the mobile arm.
 A light sensor gives a high

-Activity 5: To occupy the baby create a program to automatically flash the car brake light and aeroplane wing tip lights, if the room light level falls below 60 units.
+Activity 5: To occupy the baby, create a program to automatically flash the car brake light and airplane wing tip lights, if the room light level falls below 60 units.

 Activity 6: The Automatic Mobile.
 For this activity assume that the analogue value is from a sound detector which gives a high reading when it is noisy.
 Now create a program which brings the mobile to 'life' if the Baby wakes up during the night and cries.
 Remember you can control the lights, the movements and even produce your own sound file if you wish.
-Perhaps the mobile should be more active the greater the noise, and then gradually become less active as time passes.
+Perhaps the mobile should become more active the greater the noise, and then gradually becomes less active and eventually stops.